Blériot XI: Civilian use

 Louis Blériot established his first flying school at Etampes near Rouen in 1909.
 Another was started at Pau, where the climate made year-round flying more practical, in early 1910 and in September 1910 a third was established at Hendon Aerodrome near London.
 A considerable number of pilots were trained: by 1914 nearly 1,000 pilots had gained their Aero Club de France license at the Blériot schools, around half the total number of licences issued.
 Flight training was offered free to those who had bought a Blériot aircraft: for others, it initially cost 2,000 francs, this being reduced to 800 francs in 1912.
-A gifted pupil favoured by good weather could gain his license in as little as eight days, although for some it took as long as six weeks.
+A gifted pupil favoured by good weather could gain a license in as little as eight days, although for some it took as long as six weeks.
 There were no dual-control aircraft in these early days, training simply consisting of basic instruction on the use of the controls followed by solo taxying exercises, progressing to short straight-line flights and then to circuits.
 To gain a license, a pilot had to make three circular flights of more than 5 km (3 mi), landing within 150 m of a designated point.